ztotta/loops-with-friends/README.md

 - rethink updating on every click?
 	- makes it glitchy when changes are made mid-loop
   - glitchy playback...clipping & volume jumps
+- if user leaves page without stopping loop, it keeps going...